 - See a doctor.
-You should see a doctor as quickly as possible after your accident to assess your head injury.
-Your doctor may need several sessions to fully evaluate you as some brain injury symptoms don’t show up right away and take time to properly diagnose.
+Injury victims should seek medical attention as quickly as possible after your accident to assess your head injury.
+Schedule an appointment with your doctor for several sessions to fully evaluate you as some brain injury symptoms don’t show up right away and take time to properly diagnose.

 - Take pictures.
 Taking pictures of the accident scene and your injuries will help to show how your injury happened and your injuries.
 If you are unable to take pictures, ask a witness or trusted person to take pictures for you.

 - Keep a journal.
 Keeping a journal helps to make sure you don’t forget anything.
 As you improve, you may not remember all of the hard work and the suffering you encountered on your road to recovery.
 In your journal, write daily and describe the steps you’re taking to get better, the roadblocks you encounter, and how you’re feeling.
 Keep detailed records of your daily progress, or lack thereof.

 The last step on your road to recovery is to speak with a trusted Texas brain injury lawyer.
 As you’re taking steps to improve after your brain injury, you may be out of work and wondering how you’re going to pay your medical bills and your rehabilitation costs.
 That’s where a seasoned and skilled brain injury lawyer can help reduce your stress and focus on your recovery.